uos-darwin23-gamify/rails-backend/README.md

         # Assuming "root" root-level user on server, change if required
         scp root@<domain_name>:~/YYYY-MM-DD/* .
         ```
-- To clear all data from the databases (use with caution!):
+- To clear all data from the databases (use with caution!) and/or re-seed data e.g. to start a new experiment/competition:
     - SSH into the server with root-level access and run these commands:
         ```bash
         dokku ps:stop rails-backend

+        # To clear all postgres DB data run:
         dokku run rails-backend bundle exec rake DISABLE_DATABASE_ENVIRONMENT_CHECK=1 db:drop dokku run rails-backend bundle exec rake db:create dokku run rails-backend bundle exec rake db:migrate

+        # To clear all mongo DB data run:
+        dokku run rails-backend bundle exec rake mongo:drop

         # Only if you want to re-seed the databases:
         dokku run rails-backend bundle exec rake db:seed